DataBiosphere/toil/docs/running/cloud/amazon.rst

 Preemptibility
 ^^^^^^^^^^^^^^

 Toil can run on a heterogeneous cluster of both preemptible and non-preemptible nodes.
-Being preemptible node simply means that the node may be shut down at any time, while jobs are running.
+Being a preemptible node simply means that the node may be shut down at any time, while jobs are running.
 These jobs can then be restarted later somewhere else.